 Financially, I’m in the same boat as I was.
 It doesn’t cost me any more or less than when I had a flip phone.
 I also only have 250MB of data, so I’m never on my phone when I’m out of the house.
 But, the difference maker for me is that like any smartphone, I can connect to WIFI and do everything on the phone.

-When I had a smartphone, I would check my mail or social media occasionally when I happened to be at a computer or if I made the conscious effort to go over to the iPad and check.
+When I had a flip phone, I would check my mail or social media occasionally when I happened to be at a computer or if I made the conscious effort to go over to the iPad and check.
 As a result, when I was home, I was rarely online.

 Unfortunately, slowly but surely, that has changed.
 I find myself checking my phone more and more frequently.
 I spend more time on Twitter than I would like to.
 While some of the time is spent trying to do work for the blog, there is still a good chunk of unproductive time.
 And while some people think there is nothing wrong with being on Twitter or Facebook or anything else, I do.
 I can’t justify being in front of a screen when it takes away from the time I have with the people I love.
 I enjoy spending time outside and being active rather than having my eyes locked on a phone screen.

 How do I fix this?
 I’m not happy with the fact that I’m back to my old ways with technology.
 Recently, I wrote a post analyzing the costs of a technology addiction, yet here I am, slowly inching in that same direction.